 Former Agnostic Mountain Gospel Choir guitarist (and current member of Muerte Pan Alley) is making forays into the world of film soundtracks.
-This year, he scored the British Channel 4 documentary Inside The Ku Klux Klan as well as the dark, existentialist comedy Intersection (featured at this year’s Palm Springs International Shortfest).
-Country Fresh: A Ghost Guitar Soundtrack features Keelaghan’s music composed last year for the yet-to-be-released low-budget, horror comedy Country Fresh, written and directed by Terry Irwin.
+He scored the British TV documentary Inside The Ku Klux Klan, the dark, existentialist comedy Intersection, and, before them, Country Fresh: A Ghost Guitar Soundtrack, a yet-to-be-released low-budget, horror comedy written and directed by Terry Irwin.